mishranidhi2305/Weather-aqi-Detector/README.md

 │       ├── deployment.values.yaml
 │       ├── env.values.yaml
 │       └── templates/          # K8s manifests (deployments, services, ingress, etc.)
-├── docker-compose.yml          # Local development (without Kubernetes)
 └── README.md
 ```

 ---

-## 6. How this was built — step by step
+How this was built — step by step

 ### Step 1: Package each service as its own container